Justice R. Fred Lewis

 Justice Lewis has served as liaison to the Florida Board of Bar Examiners for 13 years where he has led the effort to require higher academic and character standards for applicants to the Florida Bar.
 He also led the effort to restructure the background fitness analysis process for Chapter 11—Certified Legal Interns.
 Currently serving as Chair of the Florida Professionalism Commission, his interest in maintaining high standards for all lawyers continues.

 Born in Beckley, West Virginia, in 1947, Justice Lewis attended Woodrow Wilson High School, where he was actively involved in both athletic and academic pursuits, serving as president of the student body, receiving All State and All American recognition for athletic achievement, and receiving the Pete George Memorial Award as the outstanding scholar athlete.
+In July 2017, Justice Lewis was recognized as one of West Virginia’s greatest athletes in the history of the state when he was enshrined as a West Virginia Sports Legend.

 Justice Lewis came to Florida in 1965 to attend Florida Southern College in Lakeland, where he excelled in athletics and academics.
 He was elected president of the sophomore, junior, and senior classes, and received the highest honor in 1969 by being selected as the Honor Walk Student, which is awarded annually for the outstanding senior student for scholastic and service achievements.